 The Company's service revenues fluctuate in response to its clients' willingness to spend on advertising and the Company's ability to have the desired talent available.
-The 3.0% decrease in total service revenues for the year ended December 31, 2019 when compared to the year ended December 31, 2018 was primarily due to decreases in core model bookings and in bookings in the Wilhelmina Studio division, partially offset by an increase in bookings in the Aperture division.
+In 2020, the COVID-19 pandemic had a material impact on revenues, as many customers cancelled or postponed bookings while non-essential business activities were temporarily barred in the cities where Wilhelmina operates.
+Service revenues decreased 44.9% for the year ended December 31, 2020, when compared to the year ended December 31, 2019, primarily due to cancelled bookings resulting from COVID-19, as well as the closure of the Wilhelmina Studios division in the fourth quarter of 2019 and the closure of the hair and makeup artist division in the second half of 2020.